-These invitation-only seminars are aimed at public and senior figures from a range of different sectors and disciplines, including policymakers, heads of organisations, business leaders, parliamentarians, social commentators and academics.
+These invitation-only Consultations are aimed at public and senior figures from a range of different sectors and disciplines, including policymakers, heads of organisations, business leaders, parliamentarians, social commentators and academics.

 Some of our PhD scholars are also invited to attend each event, as part of their ongoing mentoring programme and they help to provide a cross-generational approach to the discussions.